 There are many reasons for elevated cortisol levels.
 Stress is the most common.
 Also, improper function of the pituitary gland, inflammation, high estrogen levels, disease, medication, depression, poor diet, obesity, sedentary life, and insomnia might increase cortisol levels.

-Foods rich in magnesium may reduce cortisol levels
+Foods high in magnesium may naturally reduce cortisol levels

 According to studies, high magnesium intake is beneficial for reducing cortisol.
 Moreover, magnesium deficiency has been linked to increased risk of stress, anxiety, and elevated cortisol levels.[5,6]